abdelhakachourwct/testlink-dep-apache/README.md

 - You may also need to change the variable sql-mode , remove `NO_ZERO_IN_DATE` and `NO_ZERO_DATE`, for the mysql database in case you get the error message `invalid default value for end_exec_ts`.
 ## The a2start.sh script
 - The `a2start.sh` script serves as an entrypoint for the container.
 I made it in case of you have to modify the apache server within or make any changes that make you override the container's entrypoint.
 You can `docker commit` then run a new container from the resulting image with that script as an entrypoint to, kind of, revert the entrypoint to the original.
+> [!NOTE]
+> Commented second line since it is not needed with this dockerfile/build and will throw an error since this build has no mysql database installed in it.
+Uncomment it when mysql is installed in the container either through dockerfile in first build or manually later after modifying the built container.
 ## Sources
 - [TestLink's code v1.9.20](https://github.com/TestLinkOpenSourceTRMS/testlink-code/tree/1.9.20)
 - [.deb packages](https://www.debian.org/distrib/packages#search_packages)